ErikKalkoken/aiodbm/README.rst

 ---------

 ..
 [1] See also Python's DBM module: https://docs.python.org/3/library/dbm.html

 ..
 [2] The newer DBM variants GDBM or NDBM are preinstalled on most Linux/Unix systems: https://en.wikipedia.org/wiki/DBM_(computing)#Availability

 ..
-[3] See also Python benchmark with DBM, Sqlite and other embedded databases: https://charlesleifer.com/blog/completely-un-scientific-benchmarks-of-some-embedded-databases-with-python/
--- [4] Measured with 10.000 write and read operations of key/value pairs.
-See also scripts in measurements folder.
+[3] We compared the asyncio versions with 10.000 write and read operations of key/value pairs on Linux with GDBM.
+See also measurements folder for more details.

 .. _DBM: https://en.wikipedia.org/wiki/DBM_(computing)
 .. _benchmark: https://charlesleifer.com/blog/completely-un-scientific-benchmarks-of-some-embedded-databases-with-python/